Altinn/altinn-studio-docs/content/broker/broker-transition/usage/rest/_index.en.md

 ```

 ### ConfirmDownload
-This operations marks file as confirmed downloaded in Altinn 3 and returns a receipt.
+This operations, explicitly on behalf of the end user, marks file as confirmed downloaded in Altinn 3 and returns a receipt.

 Header
 ```HTTP